 Relying on a close reading of the primetime television soap opera The O.C., this thesis argues that Jewish identity on television has become perfectly compatible with normative Whiteness.
 While The O.C. is filled with signifiers of Jewishness, they are cultural rather than religious and are celebrated rather than rejected by WASPs.
 This analysis highlights the way Jews have been transformed from racialized “Others” in popular culture to Whites who embrace Jewish cultural styles, especially Jewish humor.

 Olson, Tamara, "Popular Representations of Jewish Identity on Primetime Television: The Case of The O.C."
 (2006).
-Honors Projects.
-Paper 1.
+Media and Cultural Studies Honors Projects.
+1.

 © Copyright is owned by author of this document